1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 What other penny errors are valuable?

-Beyond the 1955 DDO, the most valuable penny errors include the 1943 bronze cent (struck on copper instead of steel), the 1944 steel cent, the 1972 doubled die obverse, and off-metal errors where cents were struck on the wrong denomination's planchet.
+Beyond the 1955 DDO, the most valuable penny errors include the 1943 bronze cent (struck on copper instead of wartime steel), the 1944 steel cent, the 1972 doubled die obverse, and off-metal errors where cents were struck on the wrong denomination's planchet.
 See our complete penny error coins guide for the full list with values.

 More Penny Error Coins Worth Money

-Penny Error Coins Guide All Error Coins
+Find This Coin on eBay Money Back Guarantee Penny Error Coins Guide All Error Coins

 Similar Posts